- Each class should plan to sponsor approximately five programs.

 - We try not to schedule class programs against each other.

-- See our printable Program Form or online form to help plan class programs.
+- Use our Program Form (print-friendly pdf or online) to help plan class programs.

 - Check out our new video on planning for Reunion programs